pkj8282/Roblox-Studio-Cluade-AI-rule/README.md

 try again with the txt version. if the txt version fails, add the server script directly, rename it to CLAUDE.lua, copy the rule text, and apply it to the generated script.

+# Feedback
+Please submit feedback in the Issues section.
+Irrelevant comments will be removed.

 # License
 **MIT License**